wasabi315/aegle/README.md

 - Expand type aliases, so queries do not have to use the same aliases as the definitions they match.

-Moreover, Aegle synthesises code that makes a matched definition fit the query type.
+Aegle also synthesises code that makes a matched definition fit the query type.

-For example, consider the query type `(A B : U) → (A → B) → A → B`.
-Aegle finds `Function.Base._$′_`, whose type exactly matches the query, and also:
+For query type `(A B : U) → (A → B) → A → B`, Aegle can suggest:

 ```agda
 Function.Base._|>_ : (A : U) (B : A → U) (x : A) → ((x : A) → B x) → B x
 ```

-with the following synthesised code:
+with synthesised code:

 ```agda
 (λ A B x y. _|>_ A (λ z.
 B) y x) : (A B : U) → (A → B) → A → B